-Given two subsets $U$ and $V$ of $\Cal E$ with $U$ open and an analytic map $F$ from $U$ to $V$, we say that $F$ is {\it almost-complex preserving} if, for each $J\in U$, the manifolds $X_J$ and $X_{F(J)}$ are CR isomorphic.
-We note
+Given two subsets $U$ and $V$ of $\mathcal E$ with $U$ open and a smooth map $F$ from $U$ to $V$, we say that $F$ is {\it almost-complex preserving} if, for each $J\in U$, the manifolds $X_J$ and $X_{F(J)}$ are CR isomorphic.
+We denote

 Notice that an a.c. map is a special type of equivariant map.
-Indeed, the set of a.c. maps corresponds exactly to the set of equivariant maps which descends as the identity on the quotient space $\Cal E/Diff(X^{diff})$.
-We extend this notion to the following case.
-Letting $U$ and $V$ as before and letting $W$ be an open subset of a topological $\Bbb C$-vector space, we say that an analytic map $F$ from $U$ to $V\times W$ (respectively from $U\times W$ to $V$) is {\it almost-complex preserving} if the composition
+Indeed, the set of a.c. maps corresponds exactly to the set of equivariant maps which descends as the identity on the quotient space $\mathcal E/\text{Diff}(X^{diff})$.
+We extend this notion to the following cases.
+Firstly, letting $U$ and $V$ as before and letting $W$ be an open subset of a topological $\mathbb C$-vector space, we say that a smooth map $F$ from $U$ to $V\times W$ (respectively from $U\times W$ to $V$) is {\it almost-complex preserving} if the composition

 respectively